-Check with a Digital Field Service representative to ensure that your hardware is installed at the default control status register (CSR) addresses.
+You may need to check with a Digital Field Service representative to ensure that your hardware is installed at the default control status register (CSR) addresses.
 If you have hardware installed in the floating address space and it does not adhere to the standard algorithm for address assignments, you should perform an advanced installation.
 The advanced installation lets you modify these address assignments in the system configuration file.
 After you modify these address assignments, the installation software should successfully build the kernel.